An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Abstract

-We present the first deterministic algorithm for maintaining a \textsc{MIS} (and thus a $4$-approximate \textsc{Max-IS}) of a dynamic set of uniform rectangles with amortized sub-logarithmic update time.
+We present the first deterministic algorithm for maintaining a \indset (and thus a $4$-approximate \maxset) of a dynamic set of uniform rectangles with polylogarithmic update time.
 This breaks the natural barrier of $\Omega(\Delta)$ update time (where $\Delta$ is the maximum degree in the graph) for \emph{vertex updates} presented by Assadi et al.~(STOC 2018).
-We continue by investigating \textsc{Max-IS} and provide a series of deterministic dynamic approximation schemes.
-For uniform rectangles, we first give an algorithm that maintains a $4$-approximate \textsc{Max-IS} with $O(1)$ update time.
+We continue by investigating \maxset and provide a series of deterministic dynamic approximation schemes.
+For uniform rectangles, we first give an algorithm that maintains a $4$-approximate \maxset with $O(1)$ update time.
 In a subsequent algorithm, we establish the trade-off between approximation quality $2(1+\frac{1}{k})$ and update time $O(k^2\log n)$, for $k\in \mathbb{N}$.
-We conclude with an algorithm that maintains a $2$-approximate \textsc{Max-IS} for dynamic sets of unit-height and arbitrary-width rectangles with $O(\omega \log n)$ update time, where $\omega$ is the maximum size of an independent set of rectangles stabbed by any horizontal line.
+We conclude with an algorithm that maintains a $2$-approximate \maxset for dynamic sets of unit-height and arbitrary-width rectangles with $O(\log^2 n + \omega\log n)$ update time, where $\omega$ is the maximum size of an independent set of rectangles stabbed by any horizontal line.
 We have implemented our algorithms and report the results of an experimental comparison exploring the trade-off between solution quality and update time for synthetic and real-world map labeling instances.
+We made several major observations in our empirical study: 1.
+The original approximations are well above their respective worst-case ratios.
+2. In comparison with the static approaches, the dynamic approaches show a significant speed-up in practice.
+3. The approximation algorithms show their predicted relative behavior.
+The better the solution quality, the worse the update times.
+4. A simple greedy augmentation to the approximate solutions of the algorithms boost the solution sizes significantly in practice.